diogosequeira94/supermarket_checkout_flutter/README.md

-# Fluro Checkout
+# Supermarket Checkout

-Fluro Checkout is an application that allows you to buy your favorite products (SKUs)!
+Supermarket Checkout is an application that allows you to buy your favorite products (SKUs)!
 You can scan (add) products to your ShoppingCart, enjoy promotions, and proceed to checkout.

 ## Features